 As an Investigaytor, participants:

 - Develop research skills in community-based gay men’s health research, including conducting, and analyzing data from, interviews, focus groups, surveys, and other sources.

 - Develop written and presentation skills for sharing the findings of their research.

 - Connect with researchers, service providers, and community leaders involved in gay men’s health in Ontario.

 - Meaningfully contribute to ongoing research projects.

-The program is hosted by OurSpace, with support from the CRUISElab at the University of Toronto and the Ontario HIV Treatment Network (OHTN).
-Meetings will be held at the CRUISElab at the University of Toronto.
-Food and transit tokens are provided for every meeting.
+In Toronto, The Investigaytors program is now hosted at the CRUISElab at the University of Toronto with support from the Ontario HIV Treatment Network (OHTN).
+Meetings are held at the CRUISElab with food and transit tokens provided at every meeting.

 Click here to contact The Investigaytors team for more information.